 That’s all folks!

 When I say super easy I am not in any way, shape or form exaggerating.
-All you are going to do here in bring together your self raising flour, the double cream and the Prosecco in a bowl with a wooden spoon.
+All you are going to do here in bring together your self raising flour, the double cream and the Prosecco (or lemonade) in a bowl with a wooden spoon.

 This dough comes together so easily and it is like silk to work with.